St. Ambrose University

-St. Ambrose University is a private Catholic university in Davenport, Iowa.
+St. Ambrose University (SAU) is a private Catholic university in Davenport, Iowa, United States.
 It was founded as a school of commerce for young men in 1882.

 History

 Foundation

 St. Ambrose was founded as a seminary and school of commerce for young men in 1882, known as St. Ambrose Academy.
-It owes its beginning to the first bishop of Davenport, The Most Reverend John McMullen, DD, who founded it under the auspices of the Diocese of Davenport.
+It owes its beginning to the first Bishop of Davenport, John McMullen, who founded it under the auspices of the Diocese of Davenport.
 The affiliation remains strong today.

 For its first three years, classes were held in two rooms of the old St. Marguerite's School, located on the grounds of what is now Sacred Heart Cathedral in Davenport.
-Bishop McMullen died in 1883, and Reverend "A.J."
-Aloysius Schulte was named the first president of St. Ambrose at the age of 23.
+McMullen died of cancer in 1883, and Aloysius Schulte was named the first president of St. Ambrose at the age of 23.

 The school was moved to Locust Street in 1885, where the central part of the present-day Ambrose Hall was built.
 Located in a secluded grove of oak trees, the site was far removed from the city.
-That same year, St. Ambrose was incorporated as “a literary, scientific and religious institution.”
-The articles of incorporation stated, “No particular religious faith shall be required of any person to entitle him to admission to said seminary.”
+That same year, St. Ambrose was incorporated as "a literary, scientific and religious institution."
+The articles of incorporation stated, "No particular religious faith shall be required of any person to entitle him to admission to said seminary."

 By the start of the 20th century, a clearer division was being made between the high school academy and the college program.
 In 1908, the name of the institution was officially changed to St. Ambrose College to express the institution's mission.
 Night school classes were inaugurated in 1924, and the first session of summer school was held in 1931.

 During World War II, the United States Navy chose St. Ambrose College as a location for the training of many officers.
 For a short time, regular classes ceased, and the campus became a training ground for the Navy's V-12 squads.